tailscale/terraform-provider-tailscale/docs/resources/tailnet_key.md

 - `created_at` (String) The creation timestamp of the key in RFC3339 format
 - `expires_at` (String) The expiry timestamp of the key in RFC3339 format
 - `id` (String) The ID of this resource.
+- `invalid` (Boolean) Indicates whether the key is invalid (e.g. expired, revoked or has been deleted).
 - `key` (String, Sensitive) The authentication key